agarwalsarthak121/web_crawlers/README.md

 torrent_mail.py

 >> Helps you download a torrent on your pc by just sending an email.
-Send an email to the email id (which you used while running the program) with subject as 'torrent <movie_name>' and your torrent will start downloading.
+Send an email to the email id (which you used while running the program) with subject as 'torrent <movie_name>' and your torrent will start downloading.Can add any number of torrents by sending multiple mails.

->>Works on linux systems with qbittorrent installed.
->> Can add any number of torrents.
+>>qbittorent must be installed on your pc.Visit here to install http://www.qbittorrent.org/download.php

 score_sms.py